History > Ship Transport to Kronstadt, Russia in 1766

 Kronstadt

-Commanded by Samuel Gibbs, the galliot Kronstadt arrived at its namesake island fortress of Kronstadt on July 19, 1766 carrying 204 colonists.
+Commanded by Samuel Gibbs, the galliot Kronstadt arrived at its namesake island of Kronstadt on July 19, 1766, carrying 204 colonists.

 The Martin Trüber family was aboard this ship.
-Martin and his wife Ann died in route to Norka.
-His son Nicolaus, age 17, and daughter Anna, age 13, arrived in Norka on August 15, 1767 with the Conrad and Elisabeth Müller.
+Martin and his wife Ann died en route to Norka.
+His son Nicolaus, age 17, and daughter Anna, age 13, arrived in Norka on August 15, 1767, with Conrad and Elisabeth Müller.
 Conrad was the Vorsteher of the colony at the time of the 1767 census.

 The Martin Trüber family was aboard this ship.
-Martin and his wife Ann died in route to Norka.
-His son Nicolaus, age 17, and daughter Anna, age 13, arrived in Norka on August 15, 1767 with the Conrad and Elisabeth Müller.
+Martin and his wife Ann died en route to Norka.
+His son Nicolaus, age 17, and daughter Anna, age 13, arrived in Norka on August 15, 1767, with Conrad and Elisabeth Müller.
 Conrad was the Vorsteher of the colony at the time of the 1767 census.

 Kronverk

-The name of the ship is derived from the German word which means crown-shaped fortification.
+The ship's name is derived from the German word "kronwerk," which means crown-shaped fortification.
 An example of a kronverk can be seen at the Peter and Paul Fortress in St. Petersburg.
-The colonists would later sail past this fortress en route to the settlement area.
+The colonists sailed past this fortress en route to the settlement area.

-The name of the ship is derived from the German word which means crown-shaped fortification.
+The ship's name is derived from the German word "kronwerk," which means crown-shaped fortification.
 An example of a kronverk can be seen at the Peter and Paul Fortress in St. Petersburg.
-The colonists would later sail past this fortress en route to the settlement area.
+The colonists sailed past this fortress en route to the settlement area.

 Love and Unity

-The Love and Unity was an English merchant ship that was hired to help handle the larger than expected number of colonists in 1766.
+The Love and Unity was an English merchant ship hired to help handle more than-expected colonists in 1766.
 It was commanded by Thomas Fairfax.
-The ship type was listed as a "Kat".
-A second English ship, the barque George, was also hired and it was under the command of Adam Bairnsfair.
+The ship type was listed as a kat.
+A second English ship, the barque George, was also hired.
+It was under the command of Adam Bairnsfair.
 Both English ships sailed from Newcastle and arrived in Lübeck on April 20th to prepare for their first transport of colonists.
 Each ship could carry about 1,000 colonists.
 Both ships made two passages during the summer of 1766 and carried about 20 percent of the colonists that year.
-The arrival dates at Kronstadt were June 9, 1766 and August 2, 1766.
+The arrival dates at Kronstadt were June 9, 1766, and August 2, 1766.

 Lev